tranhuynh23/tranhuynh23.github.io/_pages/research.md

 ---
 The Price of Silence: Local Newspaper Closures and Mortgage Pricing
 ------
-Revise and Resubmit, Review of Finance.
+Revise and Resubmit, Review of Finance

 with [Huyen Nguyen](https://sites.google.com/view/huyenngocphuongnguyen/)